macca717/Overwatch/docs/config.md

 User name of the host account

 #### test_grp
-A boolen flag indicating whether or not the siren is in the test group (Will sound when a system test is initiated by the user).
+A boolean flag indicating whether or not the siren is in the test group (Will sound when a system test is initiated by the user).

 ## Telegram